-Over the past thirty years in his role as an award-winning illustrator, Chris Spollen’s work has evolved from working with the then, traditional materials on paper, to his current love for creating evocative, expansive digital mixed media projects, along with scouring locales for found objects that find their way into three dimensional sculptures that reflect his love for space, steamship punk and the sea.
+For over thirty years in his role as an award-winning illustrator, Chris Spollen’s work evolved from working with the then, traditional materials on paper, to a love for creating evocative, expansive digital mixed media projects, along with scouring locales for found objects that found their way into three dimensional sculptures that reflected his love for space, steamship punk and the sea.

-His client list is a broad spectrum of nationally known publications such as Boy’s Life, McGraw Hill and Penthouse.
-He is regularly featured in illustration industry annuals such as Spectrum: The Best in Contemporary Fantastic Art and Society of Illustration Annuals and self published collections such as Aprodisia One and Two.
+His client list was a broad spectrum of nationally known publications such as Boy’s Life, McGraw Hill and Penthouse.
+He was regularly featured in illustration industry annuals such as Spectrum: The Best in Contemporary Fantastic Art and Society of Illustration Annuals and self published collections such as Aprodisia One and Two.

-Spollen’s work has been the subject of one-man shows at the Staten Island Museum, the Society of Illustrators, and was most recently included in the acclaimed Robot show at the Norman Rockwell Museum.
-He is also represented in numerous juried group exhibitions.
+Spollen’s work had been the subject of one-man shows at the Staten Island Museum, the Society of Illustrators and included in the acclaimed Robot show at the Norman Rockwell Museum.
+He was also represented in numerous juried group exhibitions.

-His love for creating art is matched by his love for being in the classroom, where he urges young minds to create on both the graduate and undergraduate levels.
+His love for creating art was matched by his love for being in the classroom, where he urged young minds to create on both the graduate and undergraduate levels.

 Chris Spollen passed away on September 10th, 2019 and is dearly missed by his close friends in the illustration world.